hhvm/user-documentation/guides/hack/40-generics/01-introduction.md

 The above example shows a generic function `swap<T>()` operating on a generic `Box<T>` class.

-Generics allow developers to write one class or method with the ability to be parameterized to any type, all while preserving type safety.
+Generics allow developers to write one class or method with the ability to be parameterized by any type, all while preserving type safety.
 Without generics, accomplishing a similar model would require creating `BoxInt` and `BoxString` classes, and that quickly gets verbose.
-Alternatively, we could treat `$value` as a `mixed` type and doing `instanceof()` checks, which means that inserting a string into a box of int would not raise a typechecker error, but would only be discovered at runtime.
+Alternatively, we could treat `$value` as a `mixed` type and do `instanceof()` checks, which means that inserting a string into a box of int would not raise a typechecker error, but would only be discovered at runtime.

 ## Arity